webpack/webpack.js.org/content/api/configuration.md

 <link href="/assets/spinner.gif" />
 ```

-or when loading images in CSS:
+or when loading an image in CSS:

 ```css
 background-image: url(/assets/spinner.gif);